Monte Zucker: Innovator

 In the 1960s most formal portraits were taken with large cumbersome pack and head flash units, with wedding reception "candid" photos taken with a single flash on camera and dimensionally flat lighting.

-What set Monte's work apart from his peers was the innovative use of daylight from a north-facing window and a reflector for his formal posed portraits using backgrounds he had hand-painted on 8 ft linen roll-up window shades to mimic the look of Old Master painters.
-He cleverly marketed this style as an "Old Master Style" which appealed to his niche market.
+What set Monte's work apart from his peers was the use of daylight from a north-facing window and a reflector for his formal posed portraits.
+He used backgrounds he had painted on 8 ft linen roll-up window shades to mimic the look of Old Master painters.
+He marketed this style as an "Old Master Style" which appealed to his niche market.

-By the late 1960s color had started replacing black and white for shooting weddings, and electronic flash guns replaced flash bulbs.
-A technical shortcoming of color was a much shorter range on the prints which could not reproduce the full range of detail in a photograph containing a bride in white dress standing with the groom in a black suit when a single flash on camera was used.
-Familiar with conventional studio lighting, thanks in part to training with New Jersey photographer Joe Zeltsman, Monte understood that the solution to the shorter range film was to control the range of the scene with two lights; one off camera for modeling (key light), over a foundation of even centered light (fill) to control the tone of the shadows.
-With the invention of the photo-cell trigger which allowed wireless firing of the off-camera "key" flash, Monte utilized the technology to create studio-like lighting "on the fly" at wedding receptions using two identical direct flash units, one mounted over the camera as fill to control the shadow tone and a second optically triggered key light for 3D modeling which he mounted on a rolling converted medical IV stand, a clever solution to the logistics of working with the off-camera light.
+By the late 1960s color began to replace black and white for shooting weddings, and electronic flash guns replaced flash bulbs.
+A technical shortcoming of color film was that it could not reproduce the full range of detail in a photograph when a single flash on camera was used.
+Familiar with conventional studio lighting, Monte understood that the solution to the shorter range film was to control the range of the scene with two lights; one off camera light for modeling (key light), over a foundation of even centered light (fill) to control the tone of the shadows.
+With the invention of the photo-cell trigger, which allowed wireless firing of the off-camera "key" flash, Monte created studio-like lighting "on the fly" at wedding receptions using two identical direct flash units, one mounted over the camera as fill to control the shadow tone and a second optically triggered key light for 3D modeling which he mounted on a rolling converted medical IV stand.

-The difference in the realism of the photos both in tonal range and 3D modeling that dual-flash candid shooting provided revolutionized wedding photography and created a new career for Monte teaching others how to duplicate his style.
+The difference in the realism of the photos both in tonal range and 3D modeling that dual-flash candid shooting provided revolutionized wedding photography.
+This created a new career for Monte, who taught others how to duplicate his style.